Haddon Township School District

 The Haddon Township School District is a comprehensive community public school district that serves students in pre-kindergarten through twelfth grade from Haddon Township, in Camden County, in the U.S. state of New Jersey.

-As of the 2023–24 school year, the district, comprised of seven schools, had an enrollment of 2,105 students and 162.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.95:1.
+As of the 2024–25 school year, the district, comprised of seven schools, had an enrollment of 2,100 students and 160.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.1:1.

+History

 The district is classified by the New Jersey Department of Education as being in District Factor Group "FG", the fourth-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 A lobbying effort by students at Strawbridge Elementary school led John A. Rocco and Thomas J. Shusted to introduce a bill to name the hadrosaurus foulkii as the official state dinosaur; the legislation was signed into law by Governor James Florio with students from the school in attendance at the signing ceremony.

 Schools

-Schools in the district (with 2023–24 enrollment data from the National Center for Education Statistics) are:
+Schools in the district (with 2024–25 enrollment data from the National Center for Education Statistics) are: